chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

-<h1>Expectation Maximization - A simple explanation of statistical parameter inference using the example of a Gaussian Mixture Models</h1>
+<h1>Expectation Maximization - A simple explanation of statistical inference using the example of a Gaussian Mixture Models</h1>

 Clustering forms a group of unsupervised learning algorithms that are designed for finding unknown patterns in data.
 It is a fundamental part for many researches and practitioners working with data.
 K-Means is one of the best known and easiest clustering methods used today.
 The algorithm uses hard assignment to assign a data point to exactly one cluster.
 However, the lack of in-between assignment often leads to issues regarding overlapping clusters.